SMALL BUSINESS SATURDAY

 Small businesses feed our communities.
 They keep our main streets thriving and employ nearly half of the American workforce.
-Supporting small business means you’re supporting your local economy, local business, tax base, schools, and infrastructure.
+Supporting small businesses means you’re supporting your local economy, local business, tax base, schools, and infrastructure.
 Your holiday shopping will put food on the tables of people you know.

-You be doing your community some good, and you will also be finding quality gifts.
+You will be doing your community some good, and you will also be finding quality gifts.
 Small businesses take pride in their work.
 They’ve worked hard for their dream, and it shows in their craftsmanship.

 HOW TO OBSERVE #SmallBusinessSaturday

 Keep these tips in mind when shopping this holiday:

 - Check your holiday shopping list for those who would like handcrafted items and buy locally.

 - Handcrafted means a lot of things.
 For example, woodworking to sewing, pottery to quilting, welding to jewelry, baked goods to preserves and so much more!

 - Small businesses may specialize in one area or they may offer a variety of services.
 Don’t hesitate to walk in and explore the store.
 You may be surprised to find what they offer, and discover the one thing you’ve been looking for.

 - Who has a hard-to-shop-for family member?
 We all do, right?
 Ask the shop owner for help.
 They often have ideas you’ve never considered that will fill your empty stocking.